grafana/mimir/cmd/cortextool/README.md

 As of now it only supports `Bigtable` or `GCS` as a source to read chunks from for migration while for writing it supports all the storages that Cortex supports.
 More details about it [here](./pkg/chunk/migrate/README.md)

+##### Chunk Validate/Clean-Index

+The `chunk validate-index` and `chunk clean-index` command allows users to scan their index and chunk backends for invalid entries.
+The `validate-index` command will find invalid entries and ouput them to a CSV file.
+The `clean-index` command will take that CSV file as input and delete the invalid entries.

 ## logtool

 A CLI tool to parse Cortex query-frontend logs and formats them for easy analysis.